vilroi/blog/content/posts/notes-on-interfaces.md

 0x4b5a98:   0x10   0x00   0x00   0x00   0x00   0x00   0x00   0x00
 ```

 We could deduce that we are indeed looking at the raw bytes of an `abi.Type` by cross-referencing a few fields.
-In this case, we will look at the following fields:
+In this case, we will look at the following:
 - Size_: 0x10 (16).
 Since a `string` is composed of a pointer to the data (8 bytes on x64) and the size field (8 bytes), this checks out.
 - Kind_: 0x18 (24).
-The Kind_ field corresponds to `abi.String`.
+The Kind_ field corresponds to the constant `abi.String`.
 - Str: 0x10d2 (4306).
 The Str field is used to retrieve the string representation of a type.
-It contains an offset into [`moduledata.type`](https://github.com/golang/go/blob/master/src/runtime/symtab.go#L388), which in the case of an ELF file in linux points to the `.rodata` section.
+It contains an offset into [`moduledata.type`](https://github.com/golang/go/blob/master/src/runtime/symtab.go#L388), which in the case of an ELF file in linux contains the address of the `.rodata` section.
 We could dump the data in `.rodata` as follows:

 ```console
 [vilroi@cyberia re-go]$ readelf -S __debug_bin3017757378 | grep rodata